SabryTarek/docx/programming/languages/c-lang/STL.md

 typedef void(*func_ptr)(string);

-func_ptr s = greating
+func_ptr s = greeting
 s("sabry");

-you cann't use a function as a first citizen but you can do it at function pointer
+you can't use a function as a first citizen but you can do it at function pointer

  function objects, and functors method pointers